cxn03651/write_xlsx/chart.md

     )

-The num_format property is used to set the number format for the data labels.
+The `:num_format` property is used to set the number format for the data labels.

     chart.add_series(
         :values      => '=Sheet1!$A$1:$A$5',